K. P. Kesava Menon

 Kizhakke Potta Kesava Menon (1 September 1886 – 9 November 1978) was an Indian nationalist, idealist and Indian independence activist.
 Menon was the founder of Mathrubhumi, a popular daily newspaper which earned the second place in circulation in Kerala.
 In 1924, he led the Vaikom Satyagraha in Travancore.
 He was awarded the third highest civilian honour, Padma Bhushan, by the Government of India in 1966.
 He was conferred with an honorary doctorate (D.Litt) posthumously by University of Calicut in 1987.
 He was also the second Kerala Pradesh Congress Committee president and activist of INC.

-Early life
+Biography

 He was born in Tharoor, a village near Palakkad, in what was then Malabar District of the Madras Presidency, now the state of Kerala, as the son of Naduviledathil Bheemanachan and Meenakshi Amma.
+Kesava got his family name, Kizhakke Potta, through matrilineal succession.

 He earned graduation in Arts from Madras University and obtained Bar-at-law from Middle Temple.

 Activism

 After his education, he became the secretary of Malabar Home rule League.
 In 1915 he joined the Indian National Congress.
 He served as the secretary of the Home Rule League's Malabar branch after starting practicing in Calicut.
 He was a part of the Home Rule League under the leadership of Annie Besant which presented a memorandum to the Secretary of State in London in 1917.
 He also wrote a dozen of books and collections of essays.
 In 1919, in Madras he organised sweepers and rikshaw drivers.
 He was among the earliest in Kerala to argue for abolition of 'untouchability'.